 Mark A. Petry is a shareholder in the Technology Transactions and Data Privacy practice.
-His practice primarily focuses on aspects of technology and commercial transactions.
+His practice primarily focuses on new technologies and commercial transactions.
 He represents both emerging companies seeking to develop and commercialize new types of offerings and large established companies seeking to transform their business.

-Mark also regularly represents healthcare systems and suppliers on strategic transactions and new technologies, including with respect to digital health, artificial intelligence, predictive medicine, clinical systems, claims processing and administration, and other matters.
+Mark regularly represents healthcare systems and suppliers on strategic transactions and new technologies, including with respect to digital health, artificial intelligence, predictive medicine, clinical systems, claims processing and administration and other matters.

 Mark also has experience working in a wide variety of industries, including:

 - Data centers and telecommunications

 - Consumer and retail products, including e-commerce, food and beverage, other sectors

 - Healthcare and life sciences, including digital health

 - Automotive and transportation, including autonomous and connected vehicles